-RESOLVED - That it be recommended to the Leader that the five Family Hubs, identified in the original Cabinet report be closed; but the Immingham site be reopened.
+RESOLVED - That the Children and Lifelong Scrutiny panel recommend to the leader that the five Family Hubs, identified in the original Cabinet report be closed; but the Immingham site be reopened.

 Councillor Lindley left the meeting at this point and did not return.